-Hays is standing by to assist clients who have been affected by Hurricane Florence; including those with facilities that have been directly impacted or experiencing supply chain disruptions.
+Following early reports that the 2021 hurricane season will be active, Hays is standing by to assist clients who have been affected; including those with facilities that have been directly impacted or are experiencing supply chain disruptions.

 Hays has the expertise to support you with navigating the complicated claims process, which allows you to focus more of your time and energy on assisting employees, mitigating losses and restoring business operations.

-We suggest the following three-phase approach to facilitate an efficient and successful recovery.
+We suggest the following approach to facilitate an efficient and successful recovery.

 1. Notify Hays and your insurer of the loss as soon as possible.

-2. Coordinate your loss response team and direct responsibilities for each individual.
+2. Coordinate your loss response team and direct responsibilities for each individual in the loss response team.
 Typical parties which may be involved include the following: Risk Management, Finance, Operations, Supply Chain, Logistics, Third-Party Vendors, and your Hays Claims Consultant.
 We suggest appointing a singular direct point of contact with the adjuster (often the risk manager).

 3. Establish accounting procedures for capturing loss activity (typically a separate accounting string to which all loss-related expenses are tracked).

 4. Contact remediation contractor(s) to complete emergency repairs (water extraction/drying equipment).
 Protect buildings and equipment from additional damage by making temporary repairs.
 Restore service to fire protection systems as quickly as possible.
 Document conditions with photographs.
 Reasonable emergency/mitigation response is typically a policyholder’s required duty in a property policy.

 5. Evaluate and separate damaged from undamaged stock.
 Document with photos and retain all property for the adjuster to inspect.
 Create an itemized inventory of the property including type (SKU, make/model, S/N, etc.), description, quantity, disposition (undamaged, reprocess, dispose of) and price.